 Newborns hate it when you sit down.
 They’re like tiny little drill sergeants, forcing new parents to stand at attention or march back and forth across the living room in order to get them to stop kicking and crying.
 But why do babies cry when put down?
 What difference does it make to an infant whether you’re standing or sitting, and why is early parenting more a game of non-stop plodding than one of tranquil sitting and cuddling?

-The answer has everything to do with the flight response human evolved after a couple of millennia spent, at least in part, getting eaten by very large cats.
+The answer has everything to do with the flight response humans evolved after a couple of millennia spent, at least in part, getting eaten by very large cats.
 When the person holding you is standing up, ready to run, it makes sense to be still so as not to interfere with their flight.

 “The infant calming response to maternal carrying is a coordinated set of central, motor, and cardiac regulations,” according to the authors of a 2013 study, who observed human and mouse mothers trying to soothe their fussy newborns.
 “The calming responses may increase the survival probability of the infant in cases of emergency escape by the mother-infant dyad,” the researchers added.

-“Heart rate variability analyses revealed that heart rate decrease was significantly higher during carrying than during holding,” the authors write.
+“Heart rate variability analyses revealed that heart rate decrease was significantly higher during carrying than during holding,” the authors wrote.
 “These data suggest that infants were more relaxed during carrying than during holding, not only behaviorally but also physiologically.”

 Here’s a video of one of those experiments.
 Notice how, when the mother is walking, her baby’s heart rate slows.
 (The graph along the bottom of the screen indicates the interbeat interval, which is the inverse of the heart rate, so higher spikes on the graph represent lower heart rates.
 Confusing, we know.)